mr-dang-msft/Power-Platform-Games/README.md

     )
 )
 ```
+12. Uncomment the formula by erasing the /* */ symbols that sandwich the formula.
-23. Search the tree view for a control called ButtonForfeitConfirm.
-Scroll to the bottom of its OnSelect property and remove the formula for sending a notification for forfeiture.
+13. Search the tree view for a control called ButtonForfeitConfirm.
+Scroll to the bottom of its OnSelect property and uncomment the formula for sending a notification for forfeiture.
 ```csharp
 With(
     {